mrsahin101/Fundamentals_of_Programming_Csharp/Chapter1_Introduction_to_Programming/Notes.md

 - Code indentetion is not important to compiler.But improves code readability.
 Good format and identation is good practice.
 - Writing each class in separate file helps for code readability and code modularity
 - Programs written .NET frame-work languages can easly be changed to each other.
 For example from Visual Basic to C# or vice versa. or F# etc
+- .NET has rich libraries can be used to speed-up development process.
+- Each .NET library has API(Application Programming Interface) offering to our usage.
+- API's has to be explained to user.
+The explanations and instructions are called documentation.

 # Some Formatting Rules
 - All class name must start with a capital letter